rickms/live_view_test/app_ts/README.md

 # Material UI Implementation

-This repo includes a built verion of the app, To run simply run the server `cargo run`.
+This repo includes a built version of the app, just run the server via:

+    cargo run

 Material UI version can be accessed at http://localhost:8000/mat/

-`npm start` can be run in this directory, and accessed via http://localhost:3000 to view the front end without the server running (and see how api access errors are handled)
+The app can be run in debug mode without the backend server running (to see how api access errors are handled) from the `app_ts/` directory via:

+    npm install
+    npm start